(Pullout quote at top of site.)

 The following interview was conducted with Emma Chicheck.
 In the summer of 2018, a fifteen-year-old student came into a health clinic in the suburban town of Charlotte, outside Cleveland, Ohio, with a sexually transmitted version of a proto-virus called pv414, which had recently been identified as a result of contaminated batches of genetic material associated with the telemerase therapy used in rejuvenation.
 The virus had only been seen previously in rejuvenated elders, and the presence of the virus in teenagers was at first seen as possible evidence that the virus had changed vectors.
 The medical detective work done to trace the virus, and the picture of teenage behavior that emerged was the basis of the site documentary, called “The Abandoned Children.”
 Emma was one of the students identified with the virus.

-[Theprovides links to , of the virus from Terry Sydnowski through three girls to a total of eleven other people, and .]
+[The site map provides links to a description of the proto-virus, a map of the transmission of the virus from Terry Sydnowski through three girls to a total of eleven other people, and interviews with state health officials.]

 EMMA: I was fourteen when I lost my virginity.
 I was drunk, and there was this guy named Luis, he was giving me these drinks that tasted like melon, this green stuff that everybody was drinking when they could get it.
 He said he really liked all my Egyptian stuff and he kept playing with my slave bracelet.
 The bracelet has chains that go to rings you wear on your thumb, your middle finger, and your ring finger.
 “Can you be my slave?” he kept asking and at first I thought that was funny because he was the one bringing me drinks, you know?
 But we kept kissing and then we went into the bedroom and he felt my breasts and then he wanted to have sex.
 I felt as if I’d led him on, you know?
 So I didn’t say no.